 So, how do you know whether your thirsty cat needs a trip to the vet?
 What illnesses can cause excessive thirst?
 And what symptoms might you notice that indicate a possible medical cause for your cat’s increased thirst?

 How much water should a cat drink a day?

-First of, you might be wondering, 'how do I know if my cat is drinking too much water’?
+First off, you might be wondering, "how do I know if my cat is drinking too much water?"
 After all, you can’t be sure that your cat is drinking too much if you don’t know how much they should drink.

 Don't worry, though; there is a method to find out.
 If you can measure how much your cat drinks in a day, your veterinarian will be able to do a simple calculation to decide whether it's excessive.
-In one day, cats shouldn’t drink more than 100ml of water per kilogram of their body weight.
-So, a 4kg cat shouldn't drink more than 400ml of water in a day.
+In one day, most cats shouldn’t drink more than 45 ml of water per pound of their body weight.
+So, an 8 pound cat shouldn't drink more than 363 ml of water in a day.
 If you measure the amount of water in your cat’s bowl at the start and end of the day, this can provide an accurate estimate of how much your cat is drinking.

 Why is my cat drinking a lot of water?

 There are many reasons why your cat might be drinking a lot of water.
 Firstly, it could be normal for them.
 If they have always drunk a substantial amount of water since they were a kitten, it's less concerning than if there is a sudden change in their thirst.